rust-lang/rust/tests/coverage-map/README.md

-The tests in `./status-quo` were copied from `tests/run-coverage` in order to capture the current behavior of the instrumentor on non-trivial programs.
+Many of these tests were copied from `tests/run-coverage` in order to capture the current behavior of the instrumentor on non-trivial programs.
 The actual mappings have not been closely inspected.